TamimiGitHub/BashScripts/README.md

 1. Have wireshark installed on your MAC
 2. Have your iOS device connected

-To have this command executable from terminal, you have to create a command in you bin folder.
+To have this command executable from terminal, you have to create a command in your bin folder.
 This is done as follows:

 1. Download script
 2. Make it executable (chmod +x ws)